nickjalbert/improved-funicular/README.md

 ## Performance

 Here's how various 2048 strategies perform
-(tested on a 2012 macbook air with 1.8GHz i5 and 4GB of 1600MHz DDR3 RAM
+(tested on a 2012 macbook air with a 1.8GHz i5 and 4GB of 1600MHz DDR3 RAM
 and run using `python do_stats.py nick 100 [strategy_name]`
 ):